manaflair/mylittledom/README.md

 #### `element.renderText(text)`

 You can call this function by passing it a string as parameter.
-It will return the same string, except that it will account for the `fontWeight`, `textDecoration`, `backgroundColor` and `color` style properties by adding the required terminal sequences.
+It will return the same string wrapped into each terminal sequences required to match the `fontWeight`, `textDecoration`, `backgroundColor` and `color` style properties of the element.

-Note that the `length` property of the returned string cannot be trusted to be equal to the `length` property of the input string, since the string might contain additional invisible characters used for terminal sequences.
+Note that the `length` property of the returned string cannot be trusted to be equal to the `length` property of the input string, since the string might also contain additional invisible characters used for terminal sequences.

 #### `element.renderBackground(l)`

 You can call this function by passing it a number as parameter.
 It will return a string of the given length, using `backgroundColor` and `backgroundCharacter` style properties to generate the right sequence.

-Just like for `renderText`, you can't trust the `length` property of the returned string to be equal to the requested size, since the string might contain additional invisible characters used for terminal sequences.
+Just like for `renderText`, you can't trust the `length` property of the returned string to be equal to the requested size, since it might contain additional invisible characters used for terminal sequences.

 ### Tips & Tricks